 - Embryos will not be permitted to hatch.

-- If any embryos hatch unexpectedly, a member of the veterinary staff (x42571 or pager #96545) will be contacted immediately to euthanize the animal.
+- If any embryos hatch unexpectedly, a member of the DLAM veterinary staff (310-825-2200) will be contacted immediately to euthanize the animal.

-- In accordance with University Policy, all personnel handling embryos will submit a Medical History Questionnaire (MHQ) form to the Occupational Health Facility on an annual basis.
+- In accordance with University Policy, all personnel handling embryos will submit a Medical History Questionnaire (MHQ) to Occupational Health on an annual basis.

-Investigators using embryos injected with biohazardous agents or treated with carcinogens, radioisotopes, or covered DNA must meet the requirements of, and obtain appropriate approvals from, the Biosafety Officer and/or Radiation Safety Officer.
+Investigators using embryos injected with biohazardous agents or treated with carcinogens, radioisotopes, or covered DNA must meet the requirements of, and obtain appropriate approvals from, the Institutional Biosafety Committee, Chemical Hygiene Officer, and/or Radiation Safety Committee.

 National Institutes of Health Office of Laboratory Animal Welfare FAQ

 Additional requirements may be enforced for the use of embryos of exotic, endangered, or restricted animal species.
-For information on use of embryos from these species, please contact the Division of Laboratory Animal Medicine (x42571).
+For information on use of embryos from these species, contact the Division of Laboratory Animal Medicine.